hazelcast/hazelcast-cpp-client/README.md

 # 7. Using C++ Client with Hazelcast IMDG

+This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.

 ## 7.1.
 C++ Client API Overview

 This chapter provides information on how you can use Hazelcast IMDG's data structures in the C++ client, after giving some basic information including an overview to the client API, operation modes of the client and how it handles the failures.